nbpapps/MyViewsCustomized/README.md

-# MyViewsCustomized
+# This is MVC (no, not that one), it's My Views Customized
-A Swift Package for custom views
+It's a Swift Package for using custom view

-Adding a label
+**Adding a label:**
 ```swift
 import UIKit
 import MyViewsCustomized